Bring Your own Device (BYOD) looks set to continue its exponential growth over the next few years, following a rapid spike in adoption since 2018.

 Research by Sapho shows that the average US worker is saving about 81 minutes per week in productivity by using a personal device to carry out and perform work tasks.
-What’s more, 78% of employees that were questioned during this research period revealed that adopting a BYOD policy has supported a better and healthier work-life balance; reducing stress and improving the quality of life among adoptees.
+What’s more, 78 percent of employees that were questioned during this research period revealed that adopting a BYOD policy has supported a better and healthier work-life balance; reducing stress and improving the quality of life among adoptees.

 This same study also reported that the average employee on a BYOD plan saves a business $1,300 per employee, per year in device and software costs.
 These types of savings will massively impact the success and bottom lines of small and large organisations alike, regardless of industry.

 Of course, it’s also important to remember that digitisation is transforming the state of work.
-Legacy hardware and software is now on a high-speed journey towards becoming completely obsolete, and the 9-5 office-based job role is dying, due to an increased demand in flexible working practices and remote working to attract the best type of talent to an organisation.
+Legacy hardware and software is now on a high-speed journey towards becoming completely obsolete, and the 9-5 office-based job role is dying, due to an increased demand in flexible working practices and remote working opportunities, to attract the best talent to an organisation.

 BYOD made simple

 Nutshell Apps makes BYOD adoption easy.
 Our no code, drag and drop app building platform makes the transition from legacy to smartphone a cost-effective, massively efficient and smart journey for organisations across all industries.

 Rather than enhancing the pressures on overstretched IT teams, Nutshell allows individual departments to create apps that directly support their workload and tasks, and publish it to their own devices in moments – without the need for complex code base knowledge or software development skills.